M3ritt/Balanced-Tree/Project_Description.md

 As a manager of a store, I want to be able to see what items are popular so that I can restock accordingly.

+As a manager of a store, I want to be able to see what is sold daily and weekly in order to see what is selling

 As a manager of a store, I want to be able to count the inventory so that I can see what needs to be restocked.

 As a manager of a store, I need to see how much my employees are selling in order to see how productive they are.